simonpo/workshops/bot-demo/bot-demo.md

 npm install -g generator-botbuilder yo botbuilder
 ```
-The framework and code for the bot should not be created in the luisGreeter folder.
+The framework and code for the bot should now be created in the luisGreeter folder.

 ## Deploying LUIS models
 (See more details in the DEPLOYMENT.md file in luisGreeter/deploymentScripts.
 Walkthrough below fixes some errors that are found in DEPLOYMENT.md)